letoram/arcan/README.md

 respective README.md provided in each git.
 There are also demonstration videos on the [youtube-channel](https://www.youtube.com/user/arcanfrontend).

-Compatibility
-====
-The set of applications that can connect to arcan and use it as a display server is rather limited.
-There are specialized back-end patches for some projects, like SDL2, QEmu and Xorg that you can build and use.
-Please see external/compat.README for more information.

-There is also an alpha- quality Wayland implementation that is enabled as a separate protocol bridge tool.
-This can be found in tools/waybridge but first, checkout the tools/waybridge/README.md file.

-Lastly, there is also the option of using hijack (LD\_PRELOAD and similar mechanisms) for hacky ways to access legacy software.
-You can enable this with the build-time -DDISABLE\_HIJACK=OFF and get access to an SDL1.2 lib and an Xlib (extremely incomplete, only really useful when there's a dep- endency that is accidental rather than actually necessary).
-These will be built as libahijack\_sdl12.so and libahijack\_x11.so.

 Database
 =====
 Among the output binaries is one called arcan\_db.
 It is a tool that can be used to manipulate the sqlite- database that the engine requires for some features, e.g. application specific key/value store for settings, but also for